 Students study mathematics for many reasons: preparation for a career, use in another field, or the beauty of the subject itself.
 Colgate math majors go on to careers in mathematics, finance, medicine, law, teaching, business administration and areas of industry and education with a mathematics and science orientation.
 Non-majors find mathematics courses both interesting and useful.
 Mathematics uses a universal language that assists precise expression, logical reasoning and expression of abstract concepts.
 Mathematics is also an art form, to be studied for its own intrinsic beauty.

 Typical entry-level mathematics courses include the Calculus sequence (MATH 161, 162, and 163).
 All mathematics courses are open to qualified students.
 Entering first-year students who have successfully completed at least three years of secondary school mathematics, including trigonometry, should be adequately prepared for MATH 161.
-Students who have studied calculus in secondary school are typically ready to enter MATH 162 or 163.
+Students who have studied calculus in secondary school are typically ready to enter MATH 162, or in some cases, MATH 163.

 If you have been exposed to calculus in high school, whether you have received AP credit or not, you should carefully consider your placement within the calculus sequence.
 You need to ensure you are appropriately challenged so that you stay engaged and, at the same time, do not find yourself struggling to catch up.
 The department does not assign students to any particular course; rather, you have the opportunity to place yourself based on your background and comfort with the material as well as the guidance provided here.
 Please refer to the list of topics under MATH 161, 162, and 163 for additional information that you might find useful in considering your placement.

-Anyone who has had a full year of study in calculus is strongly encouraged to register for MATH 162 or 163.
-Anyone who has completed a course preparing for the AP Calculus AB exam (but did not take or successfully complete the exam) can enroll in MATH 162 or 163.
+Anyone who has had a full year of study in calculus is strongly encouraged to register for MATH 162.
+Anyone who has completed a course preparing for the AP Calculus AB exam (but did not take or successfully complete the exam) can enroll in MATH 162.
 Anyone who has completed a course preparing for the AP Calculus BC exam (but did not take or successfully complete the exam) should enroll in MATH 163.